-- When the water dripped into the bucket equals about two to three times the volume of the bag water you started with, test the pH, salinity, and temperature of the bucket water to see if these parameters match that of your aquarium water.
+- When the water dripped into the bucket equals about two times the original volume of the bag water, test the pH, salinity, and temperature of the bucket water to see if these parameters match that of your aquarium water.
+If not, keep the drip acclimation going.
 When they match, acclimation is complete.